Campervanning in Switzerland: Your Ultimate Guide

 Easter holidays and the school summer holidays will be particularly busy — as will the most popular tourist locations.
 However, we travelled in early July and, as we prefer many of the off-the-beaten-track places, we didn’t find anywhere overwhelmed with tourists.

 As you’ll read below, we didn’t fancy motorhoming in Switzerland in winter.
 Many of the Alpine roads are closed in winter or during bad weather.
-Snow tyres and snow chains are required and it’s recommended to have experience driving in snowy and icy conditions.
+Snow tyres and snow chains are required, and it’s recommended to have experience driving in snowy and icy conditions.

 If you are confident driving a large vehicle in winter conditions or have a small campervan, then this may be an option for you.

-One benefit of the winter season though, is that if you are there from late November, you can visit the multitude of Christmas Markets in Switzerland, something that the Swiss do extremely well.
+One benefit of the winter season, though, is that if you are there from late November, you can visit the multitude of Christmas Markets in Switzerland, something that the Swiss do extremely well.

-We did come back to Switzerland in the winter, but we left our campervan in Greece — where we were enjoying the warmer winter weather.
+We did come back to Switzerland in the winter, but we left our campervan in Greece, where we were enjoying the warmer winter weather.
 We then flew from Athens to Zurich, experienced the festive Zurich Christmas markets and then enjoyed a magical Christmas skiing in Bettmeralp.

 For us, the Swiss Alps were a marvel in both summer and winter but the summer months were the best time for travelling through the country in a motorhome.

-Oberalp Pass overnight Car Park
+Oberalp Pass overnight Car Park, love the van life Switzerland ©Lifejourney4two

 Motorhoming through Switzerland means that you are totally flexible, and you can either have a fixed plan with your route all mapped out or you can travel along and decide where to go on a whim.